marlonbarrios/marlonbarrios.github.io/README.md

 ## Short Bio

-Marlon Barrios Solano is a Venezuelan-American epistemic artist, creative technologist, researcher, and educator based in Berlin, recognized for his pioneering work in blending the realms of dance and technology, awareness practices, cognitive science, and art.
-His approach to art involves a deep exploration and understanding of knowledge systems, particularly how they intersect with embodied cognition, complexity theory, emergence, generative improvisational movement, real-time technologies, creative coding, queerness, computation, and deep learning.
+Marlon Barrios Solano is a Venezuelan-American epistemic artist, creative technologist, researcher, and educator based in Berlin, blending the realms of dance inprovisation, computation, awareness practices, cognitive science, generative AI and art.
+His approach to art involves a deep exploration and understanding of knowledge systems, particularly how they intersect with embodied cognition, complexity theory and  emergence, generative improvisational movement, real-time technologies, creative coding, queerness, computation, and deep learning.
+Hos work explores the aesthetics of change.

-Marlon creates generative systems with bodies, bits and words, allowing for the emergence of complex patterns and behaviors from simple rules.
-This process reflects his interest in how knowledge and understanding can evolve from the interactions within these systems.
+Marlon creates generative systems with bodies, bits, code  and words, allowing for the emergence of complex patterns and behaviors from simple rules or.and massive AI models.
+This process reflects his interest in how knowledge and understanding can evolve and performs from the interactions within these systems interfaces with cognitive entities.

-Incorporating deep learning into his work, Marlon pushes the boundaries of how artificial intelligence can be used not just as a tool, but as a medium for exploring and expressing complex ideas.
-His projects often serve as a platform for questioning and redefining the nature of cognition, creativity, and the interplay between human and artificial intelligence.
+Incorporating deep learning into his work, Marlon uses genertaiuve AI  as  medium for exploring and expressing complex ideas and pay with ots dynamics.
+His projects often serve as a platform for questioning and redefining the nature of cognition, creativity, and the interplay between te human and ore than human.

-Marlon's contributions include the creation of interactive web applications, installations, and experiences that invite audience engagement and reflection.
-Marlon is a researcher and meditation teacher in residence at Lake Studios Berlin.
+Marlon's contributions include the creation of interactive web applications, installations, and experiences that invite audience engagement  and entanglement with cognitve systems.
+Marlon is a researcher and meditation teacher in residence at Lake Studios Berlin, Germany and teaches and consults internationaly.

 ## [Longish Bio](https://marlonbarrios.github.io/extended_bio/)